beneboeck/wireless-chan-mod4ml/README.md

 ## Citation

-<a href="https://arxiv.org/abs/2510.12279">Here</a> you find a link to a pre-print of our work.
+<a href="https://arxiv.org/abs/2510.12279v2">Here</a> you find a link to a pre-print of our work.

-If you use this code for your research, please cite
+If you use this code for your research, please cite our pre-print

 ```bibtex
 @misc{boeck2025wireless_ch_mod4ml,